Ballaro Dance Stages Site-Specific Work, Open Air, at Alumni House

 Alumna’s dance company helps inaugurate brand new patio and community garden at campus’ historic Alumni House.

-On Saturday, August 24, 2019, The College at Brockport alumna Marisa Ballaro’s company, Ballaro Dance, will present a site-specific performance of its summer series, Open Air, in and around the College’s brand new community garden and patio at its historic Alumni House.
+On Saturday, August 24, 2019, SUNY Brockport alumna Marisa Ballaro’s company, Ballaro Dance, will present a site-specific performance of its summer series, Open Air, in and around the College’s brand new community garden and patio at its historic Alumni House.
 That curtain warmer will then lead into a more formal showing of various pieces from the company’s repertoire in the Rose L. Strasser Studio in Hartwell Hall, located on Kenyon Street.
 The evening begins at 5 pm, and tickets are $20, or $10 for students.
 There will be a brief talkback, featuring Ballaro, following the performance.

 Open Air: Brockport takes place in the new outdoor spaces at Alumni House, resplendent with a gorgeous backdrop of floral landscapes and patio structures.
 Accompanied by live music played by Boston-based cellist Rob Bethel, dancers will perform throughout the space during a wine reception provided by the Brockport Alumni Association.
 After this special outdoor movement experience, dancers will lead the audience across the lawn to the Strasser Studio for a formal concert indoors.
 Ballaro Dance will present a few of their greatest hits, including audience favorites “Jazz for Six,” a fun, care-free ensemble work exploring musicality and gesture, and “Stairway to Nowhere,” a quirky solo composed of acrobatic feats of flexibility and power.
 Several new dances will round out the program, designed to engage audiences of all ages, given the company's energized approach to modern dance.